CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/getting-started-lab2.md

    ![](../media/getstartpage-01a.png)

 1. To get the lab environment details, you can select the **Environment Details** tab.
 Additionally, the credentials will also be emailed to your registered email address.
-Additionally, under the **Resources** tab, you may start, stop, and restart virtual machines.
+Additionally, under the **Resources** tab, you can start, stop, or restart virtual machines.

    ![](../media/getstartpage-02a.png "Enter Email")